A7medAbdien/TwitterPro/README.md

 2. the tended tweets/ as a hashtags
 3. what the user followers liked yesterday

+## would like to add, but only for the enterprise

+when the user was active, [Account Activity API](https://developer.twitter.com/en/docs/twitter-api/enterprise/account-activity-api/overview)

+I use search_recent_tweets, rather than all cuz I need academic research access to use search_all_tweets

 # Concepts

 1. using social media API